jborjon/jborjon.github.io/portfolio/ada-requirements-for-wheelchair-ramps.md

 ### Materials

-ADA federal law doesn't specify any materials as long as the ramp complies with all the above regulations.
+ADA federal law doesn’t specify any materials as long as the ramp complies with all the above regulations.
 Common materials used are concrete, wood, steel, and aluminum.

 If you need help choosing materials, or with any part of the construction process, look for someone like the people at Frontier Welding & Fabrication LLC, who say they can work with a variety of materials.

 ## Accessibility for All

-Now that you're familiar with ADA requirements for wheelchair ramps, you can be confident that you'll be in compliance with regulations while making your building accessible to everyone.
+Now that you’re familiar with ADA requirements for wheelchair ramps, you can be confident that you’ll be in compliance with regulations while making your building accessible to everyone.